 Patient Safety and Peer Assistance

 Discusses the need for a peer assistance committee to further patient safety.
 Interprets the Joint Commission Standard relating to physician health as it applies to professional ethics and behavior.
 Explains the process a peer assistance committee takes when it receives referrals.
-1 AMA PRA Category 1 CreditTM,TMA has designated this course for 1.0 ethics and/or professional responsibility education.
+1 AMA PRA Category 1 CreditTM, 1 ethics and/or professional responsibility.

-Psychiatric Illness and Disruptive Behavior in Physicians
+Psychiatric Disorders and Disruptive Behavior in Physicians

-Discusses how to recognize signs and symptoms of psychiatric illnesses and identify patterns of disruptive behavior in physicians.
-An intervention process for approaching colleagues identified as exhibiting behavioral or emotional problems is described.
-2 AMA PRA Category 1 CreditsTM,TMA has designated this course for 2.0 ethics and/or professional responsibility education.
+Discusses how to recognize signs and symptoms of psychiatric disorders and identify patterns of disruptive behavior in physicians.
+The activity describes an intervention process for approaching colleagues identified as exhibiting psychiatric disorders or disruptive behavior.
+2 AMA PRA Category 1 CreditsTM, 2 ethics and/or professional responsibility.

 Spirituality and Medicine